mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### rss

-Configuration for the website's RSS, if configured, an RSS file will be generated for the website for subscriptions.
+Configures the RSS feed for the website.
+If configured, an RSS file will be generated for the website for subscription.

 ```json
 {